Srinagaram Ganapatim Bhajeham

 Lord Ganesh, the elephant headed deity, whom the Vedas mention as an obstacle remover, is predominantly worshipped in the Marathi speaking areas and it's nearby regions.
 Kashmir, which has ancient temples dedicated just to 3 deities; Shiva, Shakti and Mahavishnu, surprisingly attests the worship of Ganesha since ancient times, which is very peculiar.
 Ancient Sanskrit texts like the Nilmat Purān, Kalhana's Rājatarangini and others mention very few instances of other deities being worshipped in the valley.
 While other Ganesh temples of the valley perished along with others under the Islamic iconoclasm for 700 years, the only such temple still stands firmly, on the banks of Vitasta.

-A pre-independence picture of Ganpatyar Temple's backside, as
+A pre-independence picture of Ganpatyar Temple's backside, as seen from Vitasta in Srinagar. |

-An ancient sculpture placed on the
+An ancient sculpture placed on the entrance of the temple.
+Believed to be from 6th-7th Century AD. |

 Kalhana, in his 12th century Sanskrit epic Rājatarangini, describes Srinagar as a city with 9.6 million residents, adored with beautiful gardens, magnificient temples, peaceful Buddhist Viharas and 9 skyrocketing golden statues of Gautam Buddha, put up in different parts of the city.
 All this, is now nowhere to be seen.
 But, the remnants of the same are not just a historical or cultural legacy for us, but an emotion.
 How excited my parents get when they mention that for one continuous month after their marriage, they used to go for a parikramā along the Shankaracharya hill, how my father in his childhood used to go on a family picnic to the Kheer Bhawani Temple, the abode of our family goddess Maharagya Bhagwati, or how even during the period of Chillai Kalaan with the temperature dropping to -20°C, my mother's grandfather used to take bath in freezing waters of Vitasta evry morning, pay his obscience at Ganpatyar and then march towards Chakrishvar at Haari Parbat, to invoke the presiding deity of Srinagar, Sharika Bhagwati/Tripurasundari.
 Memories, Emotions and Love.
-Otherwise, who knew, that Lord Ganesha of Ganpatyar would be treated as our own family member and be addressed as Ganpat Sa'ab
+Otherwise, who knew, that Lord Ganesha of Ganpatyar would be treated as our own family member and be addressed as Ganpat Sa'ab?

 The ancient idol of Mahaganesh at the Ganpatyar temple.
+Ganpat Sa'ab. |

 Glossary: